qingyang774-web/NextStopChinaBackend/setup.md

 # Backend Setup Guide

-This guide will help you set up the Next Stop China backend API with MongoDB and Brevo email service.
+This guide will help you set up the ManaraScholars backend API with MongoDB and Brevo email service.

 ## Prerequisites